awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/README.md

 ### Prerequisites
 * Latest stable version of Node.js
-* A shared configurations file with your user credentials.
+* A shared configuration file with your user credentials.
 See the [AWS SDK for JavaScript v3 Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/loading-node-credentials-shared.html) for more information.

 ## Tests
 **Note**: Running the tests might result in charges to your AWS account.